Single Mother Assistance

 The same advice is necessary for the single mother.
 She should save some money for a retirement.
 She will probably work longer than the eighteen years to get a child ready for college, but the same plan would work for the mother.
 A mother with two children could save $1.80 a day (the cost of three cans of a soft drink) and manage to help send both children to school AND start a retirement fund.
 Just remember to get a drink of water and save that money for the soft drink.
 It will add up in time.

-Other Single Mother Assistance related Articles
+Single Mother Assistance News